-Parameter Description 4-port-SFP+ - Specifies 4 SFP+ switch ports to be used for stacking.
+Parameter Description Stack Bandwidth Select the stacking bandwidth here: • 4-port-SFP28 - Specifies 4 SFP28 ports to be used for stacking.

 Virtual Stacking (SIM)

 D-Link Single IP Management (SIM) is a concept that will stack Switches together over Ethernet instead of using stacking ports or modules.
 There are some advantages in implementing the Single IP Management feature: